tiberiusferreira/ConsistentImageSegmentation/README.md

 ![alt tag](https://github.com/tiberiusferreira/ConsistentImageSegmentation/blob/master/catkin_ws/src/robot_interaction_experiment/scripts/rapport/classes.png?raw=true)

 The other scripts accomplish small tasks aimed at helping a bigger project: Cross-situational noun and adjective learning in an interactive scenario, 2015 Joint IEEE International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob).

 One of those smaller tasks was to record an object database containing the objects HoG, Color Histogram, words describing, its color image and an image representing the HoG.

-A visualization tool was also created, a sample of its results is shown below.
+A visualization tool for the database was also created.
+A sample of its results is shown below.

 ![alt tag](https://github.com/tiberiusferreira/ConsistentImageSegmentation/blob/master/catkin_ws/src/robot_interaction_experiment/scripts/Data_visualization_example.png?raw=true)